Browsing resource, all submissions are temporary.

 c.
 Set up a box model assuming H0: consider a box with 100 tickets inside.
 80 of them are written '1' and 20 of them are written '0'.
 A ticket with '1' represents slopepop falls within a CI (s_in_CI is TRUE) and that with '0' represents slopepop is outside the CI (s_in_CI is FALSE).

-The result stored in the logical vector slope_in_CI is equivalent to drawing tickets replacement with '0' representing FALSE and '1' representing TRUE.
+The result stored in the logical vector slope_in_CI is equivalent to drawing tickets with without replacement with '0' representing FALSE and '1' representing TRUE.

 d.
 Assume H0 is true.
 The expected percentage of slopepop falling within the 80% CI's is %.